AlexCuellar/alexcuellar.github.io/_posts/2020-08-12-Motion-Prediction.md

 ## Technical Writeup

 This post is intended to give a gneral idea of the project without too mcuh technical depth.
-A more tehcnically in-depth paper describing the project can be found <a href = "assets\pdfs\human_prediction_writeup.pdf" target="_blank">PDF</a>.
+A more tehcnically in-depth paper describing the project can be found [here](https://alexcuellar.github.io/assets/pdfs/human_prediction_writeup.pdf)
 ## Overview

 Since January, I have been working with the MIT Interaction lab, a research group working to solve various problems in the world of human-robot interaction.
 Specifically, I am one part of a larger effort to develop a fully-integrated robotic system able to dynamically learn, predict, and avoid humans working in a shared space.
 I work on the prediction side of the project, developing an algorithm able to predict a human's path through space given past data from others on a similar trajectory.
 For example, the lab recently gathered data from participants walking around a map between 6 points with the task of moving various objects to a dropoff location.